gform_save_field_value

 7. Skip saving of Credit Card type and last four digits

-To be compliant with PCI standards, only the card type and last four digits are stored.
-The following example can be used to not store this information either.
+To comply with PCI standards, only the card type and the last four digits are stored.
+The following example can also be used to avoid storing this information.

 add_filter( 'gform_save_field_value', 'gf_empty_card_field', 10, 4 );